tekila12/tekila12/README.md

 ### Hi I'm Ajnur 👋

-I am Ajnur.
 I'm a self taught front end developer.
 I spend most of time learning new technologies, and new stuff.

 - 🔭 Here is how you can reach me